venkat3534/git-cf-jenkins-ecr-ansible-ec2/README.md

 - EC2 instance is launched to act as the Jenkins master and Ansible control node.
 - Jenkins is deployed using Docker via `Docker-Jenkins-InitialAdminPassword.sh`.
 - Ansible is installed and configured with AWS credentials for infrastructure automation.
-- Jenkins pipelines (for EC2 and S3 provisioning) are defined using Jenkinsfiles and run on this EC2 instance as a slave node.
+- Jenkins pipelines (for EC2) are defined using Jenkinsfiles and run on this EC2 instance as a slave node.

 ---

 ## ✅ Prerequisites

-- AWS IAM user with EC2 & S3 full access for AWS Access Keys.
+- AWS IAM user with EC2 & Ecr full access for AWS Access Keys.
 - Proper AWS credentials are configured on the EC2 instance.
 - Jenkins Docker container running.
 - Ansible and Boto3 installed on the EC2 instance: